senyosimpson/blog/blog/content/posts/grokking-grpc.md

 # Protocol Buffers

-As stated above, protocol buffers are a method for the serializing/deserializing structured data.
+As stated above, protocol buffers are a method for serializing/deserializing structured data.
 Protocol buffer messages are defined using a schema consisting of key-value pairs.

 ```protobuf
 message Person {